ssfsx17/sky-islands/readable.md

     normally associated with specific genders.
 The People undergoing this process are considered to be more powerful, due to being on-edge and forgoing the comforts of even their own genders.
+  - **Wedding Warriors** - +20 Fortifications.
+During every ceremony of marriage between two people, warriors from each family must fight each other (with nonlethal weapons).
+Challengers may also come and challenge anyone.
+Stabbing is not allowed unless a blood feud between two warriors is recognized.

 ## Strategic Turns